homeowmorphism/expr-tree-to-sat-solver/README.md

 ## Acknowledgements

-This project was done at the [Recurse Center], where [Raph](https://github.com/raphlinus) and I met and had a discussion which prompted him to have the idea for this project.
+This project was done at the [Recurse Center](https://www.recurse.com/), where [Raph](https://github.com/raphlinus) and I met and had a discussion which prompted him to have the idea for this project.
 I would like to thank him for sitting down with me and explaining his idea!